Dylan-J/Tor-Project-Statistics/README.md

 * Optional switch: ReverseLookup.
 This uses Resolve-DnsName to enrich data where there is not a verified hostname returned by the Tor Project API. **Note** This can take up to 3 hours to execute.

 * Optional switch: ExportExitPolicy.
 This will extract node exit policies.
 Although not completely parsed, it could be used to identify suitable exit nodes if you have a specific set of requirements.
+* Optional switch: EnrichData.
+EnrichData will pull any missing ISP & ASN data from https://ipwhois.io where there are empty values returned by the Tor Project API.

 ## Command Output